IQ vs EQ: Workplace Success

-For generations Cognitive Intelligence (IQ) has been the important measure on determining how successful someone will be in life and business.
-However there has been a growing push to use Emotional Intelligence (EQ) as the best measure as the smarter individual does not always perform best in the workplace.
-So firstly, that begs the questions, what’s the difference between IQ and EQ and which is most important?
+For generations, Cognitive Intelligence (IQ) has been the important measure of determining how successful someone will be in life and business.
+However, there has been a growing push to use Emotional Intelligence (EQ) as the best measure as the smarter individual does not always perform best in the workplace.
+So firstly, that begs the question, what’s the difference between IQ and EQ and which is most important?

 The difference between IQ and EQ?